QUICK TRAIL FACTS

 - Difficulty: easy to moderate

-- Sights: Lake Pennesseewassee
+- Sights: Lake Pennesseewassee, illuminated trails

 Walking/snowshoeing trails marked in yellow.
 Wheelchair-accessible trail in red.

-Roberts Farm is an amazing local resource — about seven miles of groomed trails for Nordic skiing, and another pleasant loop trail, about 1.7 miles, that is dedicated to snowshoers and dog walkers and is popular year-round.
-All of this is free, though you can leave a donation.
-There is free equipment to borrow when the warming hut is open, as well.
+Roberts Farm, protected and maintained by the Western Foothills Land Trust, is an amazing local resource — about seven miles of groomed trails for Nordic skiing, and another pleasant loop trail, about 1.7 miles, that is dedicated to snowshoers and dog walkers and is popular year-round.

-One of the trails at this 165-acre Western Foothills Land Trust is wheelchair accessible, the Libby Trail, which starts at the Roberts Road trailhead and extends about 0.3 miles to a view of the lake.
+One of the trails at this 212-acre preserve is wheelchair accessible, the Libby Trail, which starts at the Roberts Road trailhead and extends about 0.3 miles to a pretty view of the lake.

 Directions: From the intersection of Main Street and Route 117 in downtown Norway, take Route 117/118 west, out past the lake.
 After 2 miles, turn left onto Roberts Road and continue 0.2 miles to the Roberts Farm Preserve entrance, on your left.
 There is also a parking area and trailhead at 13 Water Street, where you can walk or ski onto the trail system along the Farm-to-Town Trail.